-Eric is a psychologist who specializes in the treatment of the young adult population.
-He has been part of the Cornerstones' team since its opening and has become an integral component of the program and its culture.
+Eric is a licensed psychologist who specializes in the treatment of the young adult population.
+He has been part of the Cornerstones team since its opening and has become an integral component of the program and its culture.
 When not working with our young adults at Cornerstones, Eric is providing them with lectures on psychology at the University of New England as an adjunct professor.
 Eric also has a passion for music and can often be found leading jam sessions on his guitar at our program houses.
-In his spare time Eric plays guitar, writes, enjoys technology, and explores new foodie spots with his wife.
+In his spare time, Eric plays guitar, writes, enjoys technology, and exploring new foodie spots.

 Gwen Tuttle, MSW, LCSW